 "Jose Luis Santos Ruiz para servirle."

 This is often said very quickly, especially when children introduce themselves.
-It can sound like a string of words until the end when you can just make out "a sus ordenes" or "para servirle".
+It can sound like a string of words until the end when you can just barely make out something about " ordenes" or "servirle".
 Those two phrases basically mean "at your service".
-Again these phrases show that they are being polite in Spanish.
+Again these normal protocol phrases show that they are being polite in Spanish.